How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 • AP Comparative Government and Politics

-These need more in-depth knowledge or writing skills.
+These require more in-depth knowledge and writing finesse.

 Registering for the AP Exam

-1. Contact local high schools that give AP exams.
+1. Contact local high schools that offer AP exams.

 2. Ask to speak with their AP Coordinator.

-3. Tell them you want to take the exam as a homeschooled or self-study student.
+3. Let them know you’re interested in taking the exam as a homeschooled or self-study student.

-4. Get info on exam dates, fees, and deadlines.
+4. Gather details about exam dates, fees, and deadlines.

-Sign up for My AP to get exam info and scores.
+Signing up for My AP will help you keep track of exam information and scores.

 Creating a Study Schedule

-A good study plan is crucial for AP self-study success.
+A solid study plan is essential for nailing your AP self-study.

-Start early in the school year to spread out your work.
+Start early in the school year to make sure you’re not cramming everything last minute.

-• Set aside regular study times each week
+• Set aside regular study blocks each week

-• Use practice tests to check your progress
+• Use practice tests to measure your progress

-• Mix up study methods (reading, videos, practice questions)
+• Mix up your study techniques (think reading, videos, practice questions)

 Taking the Exam and Beyond